 - The second is Multiracial identity socialization.
 This means talking openly with children about their multiple identities and Multiraciality while instilling pride but not necessarily suggesting that they have to identify as Multiracial or identify with all of their groups.

-- The third is that preparation for bias messages, such as “the talk,” is important.
-These messages make children aware of racism, including monoracism, that they might experience due to their Monoracial and Multiracial group memberships.
+- The third is preparation for bias messages, such as “the talk.”
+This makes children aware of racism, including monoracism, that they might experience due to their Monoracial and Multiracial group memberships.

-- The fourth is that race-conscious messages teach children about racism in society against all oppressed groups, not only their own.
+- The fourth is race-conscious messaging.
+This teaches children about racism in society against all oppressed groups, not only their own.
 Understanding that racism is part of a system and not just an individual experience could help children contextualize their own experiences instead of blaming themselves for being the victims of discrimination.

-- The fifth is that diversity appreciation messages instill acceptance of other cultures and racial-ethnic groups.
+- The fifth is diversity appreciation messaging.
+This instills acceptance of other cultures and racial-ethnic groups.
 This means appreciating differences in an informed, non-colorblind way.

 Of course, knowing the right thing to say isn’t easy, as most of us have been conditioned not to talk about race.